Thank you for your interest in auditioning for A.C.T.!

-- By September 2021, we will implement an open submission form that allows Bay Area actors to submit themselves on a rolling basis to increase access.
+- We commit to an open submission form that allows Bay Area actors to submit themselves on a rolling basis to increase access.
 Submissions will be reviewed monthly.

 - All actors who attend show-specific auditions will be contacted about their casting decision before casting is announced publicly.
 (Please note that “show-specific auditions” do not include generals or EPAs.)

 - We commit to giving actors a respectful amount of time to prepare material.
 Material will be sent to actors at least three days in advance of their initial audition.

 - We commit to casting and understudy tracks that consider distinctions in age, race, ethnicity, gender, and physical ability when asking an actor to play or cover more than one role.